 Since formatting a USB drive with HP usb disk format tool will erase all data on the drive, you may want to back up everything on the USB drive before formatting.

-FonePaw Data Recovery can save data from USB flash drive even the USB drive is corrupted and inaccessible.
+FonePaw Data Recovery (opens new window) can save data from USB flash drive even the USB drive is corrupted and inaccessible.
 It can recover files, photos, videos, etc. from broken USB drive so that you can fix the drive without losing your precious files.

 Download FonePaw USB Data Recovery tool.